sourcegraph/handbook/content/departments/support/process/engaging-other-teams.md

 ### Repository permissions

+**Keywords**: `permissions`, `ACLs`, `access`

+Any questions about repository permissions (what repositories users are able to see) should be routed to the Repository Management team.

+⚠️ See [Authorization](#Authorization) for anything _**not**_ related to what repos a user is able to see.

+### Authorization

 **Keywords**: `permissions`, `ACLs`, `access`, `authorization`, `authz`

-Any questions about repository permissions should be routed to the Repository Management team.
+**On-prem/managed instance:** Any questions about what rights users have within Sourcegraph (excluding which repos they can see/search) should go to the Repository Management team.
+**Cloud:** Any questions about what rights users have within Sourcegraph (excluding which repos they can see/search) should go to Cloud-SaaS.

 ### User authentication (SSO)

 **Keywords**: `authentication`, `authn`, `SSO`, `SAML`, `OAuth`, `auth proxy`, `OpenIDConnect`, `OIDC`

-Any questions about user authentication should be routed to the Repository Management team.
+**On-prem/managed instance:** Any questions about user authentication should be routed to the Repository Management team.
+**Cloud:** Any questions about user authentication should be routed to the Cloud SaaS team.

 ### Code intelligence